wso2-attic/product-private-paas/puppet-scripts/README.md

 8.)
 Run puppet agent on each host.

+    Run this command once in all hosts.
+It will update '/etc/hosts' files and chech for java.

+    # puppet agent -vt --tags wso2base

-    Check for the MySQL connectivity.
+    Check for the MySQL connectivity and all hosts must be able to wget packs from the apache2 webserver.
+    Then run the following command in this orger: gitblit, mb, cc, elb, agent and sc

-    # puppet agent -vt
+    # puppet agent -vt --tags <service code eg: sc>